 You should get to the ceremony on time—this is not a party to be "fashionably late" for.
 Also, never consider ditching the ceremony and just showing up for the reception.
 You've been invited as an honored wedding guest to watch this couple get married.

 Ideally, you should arrive at the ceremony site 30 minutes before the time printed on the invitation, and even earlier for a large event (200 wedding guests or more).
 If you get there after it's begun, seat yourself quietly in the back.
 If the procession is going on, wait until the bride reaches the altar to enter and find a seat.

 You're not expected to participate in religious rituals (if you're Jewish and attending a Catholic wedding, for example, you don't receive Communion).
 But it's polite to follow the lead of family members sitting in front as far as standing and sitting goes (you don't have to kneel if you don't want to, though).
-After the recession, wedding guests remain in their seats until the families of the bride and groom have been escorted out.
-If the receiving line is scheduled post-ceremony, simply join in line.
+After the recession, wedding guests remain in their seats until the families of the newlyweds have been escorted out.
+If the receiving line is scheduled postceremony, simply join in the line.

 Usually the first thing you'll see at the reception (if the couple has arrived before the guests, which is ideal) is the receiving line.
 Don't blow it off—this is your opportunity to talk one-on-one with the couple, meet the bride or groom if you haven't yet, and thank their parents for inviting you.
 Especially if it's a large wedding, you might not get a chance to chat with the couple later.
 Don't spend too much time in line, though—just say a heartfelt congrats, shake a few hands then proceed to the reception.